oktadev/okta-blog/_source/_posts/2022-06-16-simple-crud-react-and-spring-boot.md

 {% include toc.md %}

-## Create an API App with Spring Boot
+## Create an API app with Spring Boot

 I'm a frequent speaker at conferences and user groups around the world.
 My favorite user groups to speak at are Java User Groups (JUGs).
 I've been a Java developer for almost 20 years, and I love the Java community.
 One of my good friends, James Ward, said doing a JUG Tour was one of his favorite developer advocate activities back in the day.
 I recently took his advice and traded overseas conferences for JUG meetups in the US.